 Sustainability In The Workplace

-Other team members are continuously inspired by Hannah’s recycling efforts to our current company culture.
-We understand, as a company, that both recycling and using more sustainable paper board material is one of the next best steps to creating an environmentally friendly society.
+Hannah’s recycling efforts continuously inspire other team members in our current company culture.
+As a company, we understand that recycling and using more sustainable paper board material is one of the best steps to creating an environmentally friendly society.

-With the combination of materials and technology we utilize in our facilities, we will continue to improve our current efforts to increase our sustainability in the workplace efforts and help educate those on our staff to do their part as well.
+With the combination of materials and technology we utilize in our facilities, we will continue to improve our current efforts to increase our sustainability in the workplace and help educate those on our staff to do their part.